 Are you currently working in a Trade?
-You could be eligible for a \$1000 student award from the Industry Training Authority (ITA) upon graduation.
+You could be eligible for a \$1000 Bursary from the Ministry of Education and Child Care.

 Get ahead on the work-based training of a trade apprenticeship while you are still in high school.
-Not only will you take home a pay cheque, you will earn up to 16 credits towards your high school diploma and may be eligible for the \$1000 Youth Work in Trades (WRK) Award for sustaining and exceptional work as an apprentice.
+Not only will you take home a pay cheque, you will earn up to 16 credits towards your high school diploma and may be eligible for the \$1000 Youth Work in Trades (WRK) Award Bursary upon graduation.

-For more information, please contact our District Careers Principal, Ryan Gough at 250-510-7306 or email: rgough@sd79.bc.ca to get registered today!
+For more information, please contact our District Careers Principal - Ryan Gough at rgough@sd79.bc.ca and get registered today!